davsan06/lsst-alerts-at-uzh/docs/source/ingest.rst

 Here, the `w_2022_26` is a reference to the weekly of the LSST Science Pipelines used to reduce these data.

-Processing consists of three main steps (1, 2 and 3):
+Processing consists of four main steps:

 * Step 1: single frame processing.
    * instrumental signature removal, initial bg subtraction / calibration / PSF estimation.